Reimbursing your subbies – who pays for what?

 The important thing is documenting the way you work with subbies and why, so that if HMRC ever queries their employment status, you’ve covered your arse.
 And HardHats can take care of that for you.

-We’ll create a bespoke, watertight contract documenting the true working relationship you have with your subbies so there is no confusion over employment status.
+We’ll create a bespoke, watertight contract documenting the true working relationship you have with your subbies so there is no confusion over their self-employed status.

 And as if that wasn’t enough, we offer an insurance-backed guarantee, which means if HMRC ever opens an enquiry, we’ll handle it for you.